thoun/kingoftokyo/README.md

-add tooltip over toggle dice saying ctrl+click to keep all of same type, maj+click to move anything but selected slide energy cubes from battery monster ask editor for bonus monsters, scoring mode, not showing the other tokyo player choosed to leave
+add tooltip over toggle dice saying ctrl+click to keep all of same type, maj+click to move anything but selected slide energy cubes from battery monster ask editor for bonus monsters, scoring mode, not showing the other tokyo player choosed to leave fix opacity on made in a lab sometimes a shadow stays with dice (a 7 ghost die) allow player suicide one smash + fire breathing does nothing on player with armor ?